zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/46-1.1.PNG)

-- **Return the the ssh session connected into your OCI VM.** and type **ls**.
+- **Return to the SSH session connected into your OCI VM.** and type **ls**.
 You should see the wallet file in the directory before proceeding.

   ![](images/200/46-1.3.PNG)